Naqada II: Oldest known Egyptian painted tomb and textiles

 Discoveries at Nekhen (Hierakonpolis) include Tomb 100, the oldest known tomb with a mural painted on its plaster walls.
-The sepulchre is thought to date to the Nagada IIC phase (c.
+The sepulchre is thought to date to the Naqada IIC phase (c.
 3400–3300 BCE), and may belong to an early king of Hierakonpolis.

 It is presumed that the mural shows religious scenes and images.
 It includes figures featured in Egyptian culture for three thousand years—a funerary procession of barques, presumably a goddess standing between two upright lionesses, a wheel of various horned quadrupeds, several examples of a staff that became associated with the deity of the earliest cattle culture and one being held up by a heavy-breasted goddess.
-Animals depicted include onagers or zebras, ibexes, ostriches, lionesses, impalas, gazelles, and cattle.
+Animals depicted include wild asses or zebras, ibexes, ostriches, lionesses, impalas, gazelles, and cattle.

 Several of the images in the mural resemble images seen in the Gebel el-Arak Knife: a figure between two lions, warriors, or boats, but are not stylistically similar.